levigilbert/levigilbert.github.io/posts/KeepYourEyesOnTheRoad.md

 Telegraph the next sequence.
 If you dangled a cause in a previous sequence then let's see the effect.
 However, you could leave it and drag it out a bit longer.
 If you just started playing the game then there should be more conflicts created than resolved and the conflicts you do resolve should cause other conflicts to arise.
 The opposite is true if you're wanting your game to start coming to a close.

 ## Where does this highway lead to?

-- conflict resolution
-- wants and needs
-- one shots and campaigns

 Eventually your conflicts will be resolved and your character's arc will come to a close.
 Did they get what they wanted?
 Did they learn what they actually needed?
 If you're doing a one-shot then great, but if you're wanting to do multiple sessions you can have your characters arc last through multiple sessions or resolve and come up with new wants and needs or those wants and needs can change throughout the course of playing.